iRahmanG/Android-Architecture-Components/README.md

 ## 🛠️ Requirements

 - Android Studio Giraffe or later
-- Java (Recommended for this playlist)
+- Java or Kotlin (Recommended for this playlist)
 - Basic Android development knowledge

 ---